PaulD4vd/IoT-WebServer-TrainerKit-/README.md

 3. Button (2)
 4. Lcd 16x2 I2C

-This Project Using HTTP Protocols
+This Project Using HTTP Protocols.